-Employability Skills: 34%
+Employability Skills: 34% of the course grade

 Students are expected to come to class with your required textbook and be prepared and ready to discuss the assigned content and more.
 A portion of the grade is based on the quality of interactions and contributions made by the student.
 Students are also graded on working relationships where students are assessed on professional behavior as well as following school and class rules.
 Students should also be a valued member of assigned team as in completing group assigned work.
-Students are graded on individual contributions made to the work group they are assigned to.
-Value- 34 % of the course grade.
+Students are graded on individual contributions made to the work group to which they are assigned.

-Related Instruction: 33 %
+Related Instruction: 33% of the course grade

-Quizzes, tests, worksheets, vocabulary, journals, homework, projects and other classroom assignments will be used to determine the overall related instruction.
+Quizzes, tests, worksheets, vocabulary, journals, homework, projects, and other classroom assignments will be used to determine the overall related instruction.
 Value-40% of the course grade.

-Competencies: 33 %
+Competencies: 33% of the course grade